On the Stability of General Bayesian Inference: Introduction

-Given the inevitable lack of specificity in $f$ and $y$, a faithful Bayesian analysis should be able to demonstrate that it is not overly dependent on arbitrary choices across equivalence classes of its inputs.
-Such stability would allow \DMs to continue using familiar models in the knowledge that their selection is not driving the critical posterior inferences.
-This paper shows that the requirement for such stability necessitates the consideration of an updating rule different from \eqref{Equ:bayesrule}.
-Consider, for example, using a Gaussian distribution, $\mathcal{N}(y; \mu,\sigma^2)$ to approximate beliefs about data $y$.
-While the Gaussian distribution is ubiquitous, the top of Figure \ref{Fig:norm_t_neighbourhood_predictives} shows that a \Student likelihood $t_{5}(y; \mu,\sigma^2)$ with 5 degrees of freedom would also have sufficed for this specification.
+Consider, for example, a situation where the \DM's \textit{true} beliefs for data $y$ corresponds to a \Student distribution $t_{5}(y; \mu,\sigma^2)$ with 5 degrees of freedom.
+The top left of Figure \ref{Fig:norm_t_neighbourhood_predictives} shows that the ubiquitous Gaussian likelihood, $\mathcal{N}(y; \mu,\sigma^2)$ captures many of the same judgements.
 The two likelihoods appear almost indistinguishable for all values of their shared $\mu$ and $\sigma^2$.
-Therefore, it would be unreasonable to expect that any \DM will strongly prefer one or the other of these.
-However, the bottom left of Figure \ref{Fig:norm_t_neighbourhood_predictives} shows that when updating according to \eqref{Equ:bayesrule} each model can result in very different posterior inferences.
-Equally, \eqref{Equ:bayesrule} is not stable to perturbations of the data either, as a small proportion of outliers moves the posterior inferences away from the uncontaminated part of the \DGP.
-We demonstrate that this is a feature of the fact that implicitly \eqref{Equ:bayesrule} learns about the parameter of the model minimising the Kullback-Leibler Divergence (\KLD) between the data generating process (\DGP) and the model, and that stability can only be expected here when the \DM is sure of the tail specification of their model and the data.
+Therefore, given finite time and introspection the \DM may reasonably settle on the Gaussian likelihood as a suitable \textit{functioning} approximation of their beliefs.
+However, the bottom left of Figure \ref{Fig:norm_t_neighbourhood_predictives} shows that when updating according to \eqref{Equ:bayesrule} using the Gaussian model in place of the \Student results in very different posterior inferences.
+Equally, \eqref{Equ:bayesrule} is not stable to perturbations of the data either, as under the Gaussian model a small proportion of outliers moves the posterior inferences away from the uncontaminated part of the data generating process (\DGP).
 See Section \ref{Sub:GaussianStudent} for full details of this example.

+We demonstrate that the instability observed in Figure \ref{Fig:norm_t_neighbourhood_predictives} results from the fact that implicitly \eqref{Equ:bayesrule} learns about the parameter of the model minimising the Kullback-Leibler Divergence (\KLD) between the data generating process (\DGP) and the model, and, as a result, that stability can only be expected when the \DM is sure of the tails of their model specification and the data.
+The \DM is highly unlikely to be sure of this a priori and therefore,

-Under traditional Bayesian updating, it is therefore left up to the \DM to perform some kind of \textit{post hoc} sensitivity analysis to examine the impact their chosen model and particular features of the data had on the inference \citep[see][and references within]{box1980sampling,berger1994overview}.
-However, such analyses are usually unsystematic and limited to the investigation of a small number of alternative models within the equivalence class.
+under traditional Bayesian updating, it is left up to the \DM to perform some \textit{post hoc} sensitivity analysis to examine the impact their chosen model and particular features of the data had on the inference \citep[see][and references within]{box1980sampling,berger1994overview}.
+However, such analyses are usually unsystematic and limited to the investigation of a small number of alternative judgements, models, or data points.